How Does Portola Pharmaceuticals, Inc. (PTLA) Stack Up For Investors?

 It appears that more than several institutional investors and hedge funds decided to increase stakes in PTLA in the recent period.
 That is how Wellington Management Co.
 LLP now has an increase position in PTLA by 1.53% in the first quarter, owning 10.41 million shares of PTLA stocks, with the value of $74.23 million after the purchase of an additional 157,269 shares during the last quarter.
 In the meanwhile, William Blair Investment Manageme also increased their stake in PTLA shares changed 37.24% in the first quarter, which means that the company now owns 10.17 million shares of company, all valued at $72.54 million after the acquisition of additional 2,760,668 shares during the last quarter.

-The Vanguard Group, Inc. acquired a new position in Portola Pharmaceuticals, Inc. during the first quarter, with the value of $46.93 million, and BlackRock Fund Advisors increased their stake in the company’s shares by 0.25% in the first quarter, now owning 13,716 shares valued at $39.44 million after the acquisition of the additional 5.53 million shares during the last quarter.
-In the end, Jackson Square Partners LLC increased their position by 1.11% during the first quarter, now owning 3.46 million PTLA shares, now holding the value of $24.64 million in PTLA with the purchase of the additional 229,922 shares during the period of the last quarter.
+The Vanguard Group, Inc. acquired a new position in Portola Pharmaceuticals, Inc. during the first quarter, with the value of $46.93 million, and Jackson Square Partners LLC increased their stake in the company’s shares by 7.13% in the first quarter, now owning 229,922 shares valued at $24.64 million after the acquisition of the additional 3.46 million shares during the last quarter.
+In the end, SSgA Funds Management, Inc. increased their position by 3.11% during the first quarter, now owning 3.23 million PTLA shares, now holding the value of $23.01 million in PTLA with the purchase of the additional 35,575 shares during the period of the last quarter.